-Auto Shipped - An Order is Auto Shipped if it is moved from the Packing Zone off of the Workcell without the assistance from any team members.
+Auto Shipped - An Order is Auto Shipped if it is moved from the Packing Zone to the Delivery Zone without assistance from any team members.

 Builder - The Student(s) on the Team who assemble(s) the Workcell.
 An Adult cannot be the Builder on a Team.
 Adults can teach the Builder-associated concepts but may never work on the Workcell without the student Builder present and actively participating.